Ehiane/100_days_of_code_in_python-Projects/wordForEachLetter/README.md

 ## Introduction

 Natofy is a Python script that allows users to convert words into their corresponding NATO phonetic alphabet representation.
 The NATO phonetic alphabet is a system used to clarify letters that may be easily misunderstood when communicated verbally.
-For example, "A" is represented as "Alfa," "B" as "Bravo," and so on.
+For example, "A" is represented as "Alfa," "B" as "Bravo," and so on, I made use of Dictionary comprehension to manually convert the .csv file to a dictionary.

 ## How It Works